US to test ground beef in states with bird-flu outbreaks in dairy cows | Health

 US to test ground beef in states with bird-flu outbreaks in dairy cows

 The U.S. Food and Drug Administration said on Friday that preliminary results of gold-standard PCR tests showed pasteurization killed the bird flu virus in milk, though.
-The U.S. Department of Agriculture will analyze retail ground beef samples with PCR tests that indicate "whether any viral particles are present," according to a statement.
+The U.S. Department of Agriculture will analyze retail ground beef samples with PCR tests that indicate "whether any viral particles are present," and conduct two other safety studies, according to a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)